bruvellu/light-sheet-image-analysis-workshop-2026/practicals/practical_segmentation/index.md

 ---
-title: Post-processing, segmentation and labelling in Fiji (2D)
+title: Post-processing, segmentation and labelling
 author: Marina Cuenca
 date: 05 January 2026
 ---

+## 2D segmentation in Fiji

 In this exercise we will: